Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: Analytical structured learning

-corresponds to the analytical model in which the asterisk symbol $(^*)$ denotes adequate choices of $\C$,$\hat{f}_i$, and $\ta$ such that $\|\er(x)\|$ is minimized.
-In other words, $\er$ denotes all errors that cannot be captured using rigid-body dynamics modeling.
+which corresponds to the analytical model in which the asterisk symbol $(^*)$ denotes adequate choices of $\C$,$\hat{f}_i$, and $\ta$ such that $\|\er(x)\|$ is minimized.
+With this definition, $\er$ denotes all errors that cannot be captured using rigid-body dynamics modelling.
 For example, $\er$ can be caused by elasticities in the system's bodies or disturbances caused by attached cables.
-In contrast, $\epsilon_{i}$ and $\epsilon_{\mathcal{C}}^i$ cause errors between the rigid-body dynamics model prior $\hat{f}_{\text{A}}$ and the ideal rigid-body dynamics model $\hat{f}_{\text{A}}^*$.
-If $\C\,\widehat{=}\,I$, then $\epsilon_{\mathcal{C}}^i$ is a null matrix.
-In turn, the analytical model error can be written as
+In contrast, $\epsilon_{\hat{f},i}$ and $\epsilon_{\mathcal{C},i}$ cause errors between the rigid-body dynamics model $\hat{f}_{\text{A}}$ and the ideal rigid-body dynamics model $\hat{f}_{\text{A}}^*$.
+Figure \ref{fig:error_functions} , being inspired by \cite{von2011statistical}, illustrates the errors between the system's dynamics $f$ and an analytical approximation $\hat{f}_{\text{A}}$.
+In turn, the analytical model error reads

-The foremost goal behind the combination of data-driven models with an analytical structured model is to reduce $\epsilon_{\text{A}}$.
-Therefore, analytical structured models can be distinguished by how $\epsilon_{\text{A}}$ is reduced using data-driven modeling, namely using: \begin{itemize} \item ARM, which seeks to minimize $\epsilon_{\text{A}}$ by placing a data-driven model on the residual $\epsilon_{\text{A}}+\epsilon_y$, \item ALM of latent analytical functions, in which data-driven models approximate $\hat{f}_i$ and/or $\C$ in \eqref{eq:error_formulation1} if the respective analytical model is inaccurate, or alternatively, \item ALM of latent residual functions, in which data-driven models approximate $\epsilon_{\mathcal{C}}^i$ and/or $\epsilon_i$ in \eqref{eq:error_formulation1} hence also using the analytical functions $\hat{f}_i$ and $\C$. \end{itemize}
+The foremost goal behind the combination of data-driven models with an analytical model is to reduce $\epsilon_{\text{A}}$.
+Therefore, as depicted in Figure \ref{fig:overview} , analytical structured models can be distinguished by how $\epsilon_{\text{A}}$ is reduced using data-driven modeling, namely into: \begin{itemize} \item ARM, in which data-driven models approximates $\epsilon_{\text{A}}$ directly, \item ALM of latent analytical functions, in which data-driven models approximate $\hat{f}_i$ and/or $\C$ in \eqref{eq:error_formulation1} if the respective analytical model is inaccurate, or alternatively, \item ALM of latent residual functions, in which data-driven models approximate $\epsilon_{\mathcal{C},i}$ and/or $\epsilon_{\hat{f},i}$ in \eqref{eq:error_formulation1} hence also using the analytical functions $\hat{f}_i$ and $\C$. \end{itemize}